Wasps0/Wasps0.github.io/docs/index.md

 In order to make any progress in this game you ***ABSOLUTELY*** need to read the official documentation.
 It hold most of the infos newbies are asking for.
 Especially the [Cube Recipe section](https://docs.median-xl.com/doc/items/cube)
 I cannot stress this enough.

+The [Changelog](https://www.median-xl.com/changelog.php) is also a page that is worth reading! it only explains every changes item and skill wise but also monsters and game play changes.

 # ADDITIONNAL INFO